mecazeli/GROUP4_CASESTUDY/README.md

   -
 ## Sprint Retrospective
 - **What went well?**
-  - [Positive aspects of the sprint]
+  - The team collaborated effectively using Git and Scrum.
+  - Core features were successfully implemented and tested.
+  - The system met the basic requirements and functioned as expected.
 - **What could be improved?**
-  - [Challenges faced and possible solutions]
+  - UI/UX design needs enhancements to improve user experience.
 - **Action Items for Next Sprint:**
-  - [Steps to improve the next sprint]
-  -
+  - Improve UI design for better readability and user experience.
   -  ## Definition of Done
 - Code is written, reviewed, and merged.
 - Tests pass with 90%+ coverage.